-Mathew Watkins- Appointed Joint Company Secretary effective 1 February 2024 and Company Secretary effective 12 March 2024)
+Mathew Watkins (appointed Joint Company Secretary effective 1 February 2024 and Company Secretary effective 12 March 2024)

-Experience and expertiseMr Watkins is a Chartered Accountant who has extensive ASX experience within several industry sectors including Biotechnology, Bioscience, Resources and Information Technology.
+Mr Watkins is a Chartered Accountant who has extensive ASX experience within several industry sectors including Biotechnology, Bioscience, Resources and Information Technology.
 He specialises in ASX statutory reporting, ASX compliance, Corporate Governance and board and secretarial support.
 Mr Watkins is appointed Company Secretary on a number of ASX listed Companies.
 Mr Watkins is employed at Vistra Australia Pty Ltd (Vistra), a professional Company Secretarial and Accounting firm.
 Vistra is a prominent provider of specialised consulting and administrative services to clients in the Fund, Corporate, Capital Markets, and Private Wealth sectors.

-Henry Kinstlinger - Resigned effective 12 March 2024
+Henry Kinstlinger (Resigned effective 12 March 2024)

-Experience and expertise Mr Kinstlinger has, for the past thirty years, been actively involved in the financial and corporate management of a number of public companies and non-governmental organisations.
+Henry Kinstlinger has, for the past thirty years, been actively involved in the financial and corporate management of a number of public companies and non-governmental organisations.
 He is a corporate consultant with broad experience in investor and community relations and corporate and statutory compliance.
 Henry resigned as Company Secretary of the Group effective 12 March 2024.

-Meetings of Directors
+Meetings of directors